iontodirel/matchbox_aprs/README.md

 Miniaturized FSK modem and APRS platform in a compact and extensible 50×35mm "matchbox" form factor.

+Matchbox is made of two boards, with a Li-Po battery sandwitched in between.
+The boards are connected using two flex cable connectors.
+Both boards are 50x35mm.

-The modem is based on the Nino TNC design and firmware.
+The `modem mainboard` is based on the Nino TNC design and firmware.
 NinoTNC firmware and circuit copyright (C) Nino Carrillo (https://ninotnc.com).

-The APRS daughterboard adds standalone tracking and digipeating capabilities, with BLE/BT Classic access to the modem and Wi-Fi connectivity.
+The `APRS daughterboard` adds standalone tracking and digipeating capabilities, with BLE/BT Classic access to the modem and Wi-Fi connectivity.
+The daughterboard controls the entire platform.

 A 24-pin FFC expansion connector exposes modem mode selection, two serial ports (one to the TNC, one to USB), and status signals such as DCD and Packet Good.